Volume Sizing and Count

 This is the simplest option.
-If capacity has crossed the threshold you have specified, increase the volume apacity to clear the threshold.
-The process is:
+If capacity has crossed the threshold you have specified, increase the volume capacity to clear the threshold.

-Increase the VMFS to use the new capacity:
+3. Increase the VMFS to use the new capacity.

-When a datastore cluster is created you can enable SDRS and choose capacity threshold settings, which can either be a percentage or a capacity amount:
+2. When a datastore cluster is created you can enable SDRS and choose capacity threshold settings, which can either be a percentage or a capacity amount.

 Pure Storage has no specific recommendations for these values and can be decided upon based on your own environment.
 Pure Storage does have a few recommendations for datastore cluster configuration in general:

 - Only include datastores on the same FlashArray in a given datastore cluster.
 This will allow Storage vMotion to use the VAAI XCOPY offload to accelerate the migration process of virtual machines and greatly reduce the footprint of the migration workload.

 - Include datastores with similar configurations in a datastore cluster.
 For example, if a datastore is replicated on the FlashArray, only include datastores that are replicated in the same FlashArray protection group so that a SDRS migration does not violate required protection for a virtual machine.

 The last option is to create an entirely new VMFS volume.
 You might decide to do this for a few reasons:

 - The current VMFS volumes have maxed out possible capacity (64 TB each).